DongKeon/Awesome-Speaker-Diarization/README.md

 ## Reviews
 - “A review of speaker diarization: Recent advances with deep learning”, in *Computer Speech & Language, Volume 72,* 2023.
 (USC) [[Paper](https://arxiv.org/abs/2101.09624)]
 - "An Experimental Review of Speaker Diarization methods with application to Two-Speaker Conversational Telephone Speech recordings", in *Computer Speech & Language,* 2023. [[Paper](https://arxiv.org/abs/2305.18074)]
+- "Overview of Speaker Modeling and Its Applications: From the Lens of Deep Speaker Representation Learning," in *Submitted to IEEE/ACM TASLP*, 2024. [[Paper](https://arxiv.org/abs/2407.15188)]
 ---
 ## EEND (End-to-End Neural Diarization)-based
 - **BLSTM-EEND**: "End-to-End Neural Speaker Diarization with Permutation-Free Objectives", in *Proc.
 Interspeech*, 2019.
 (Hitachi) [[Paper](https://arxiv.org/abs/1909.05952)]